-Communication: If Palo Alto Software becomes aware of unlawful access to Customer data stored within its products, Palo Alto Software will: 1) notify the affected Customers of the incident; 2) provide a description of the steps Palo Alto Software is taking to resolve the incident; and 3) provide status updates to the Customer contact, as Palo Alto Software deems necessary.
+Communication: If Palo Alto Software becomes aware of unlawful access to Personal Data stored within its products, Palo Alto Software will: 1) notify the affected Customers of the incident; 2) provide a description of the steps Palo Alto Software is taking to resolve the incident; and 3) provide status updates to the Customer contact, as Palo Alto Software deems necessary.
 Notification(s) of incidents, if any, will be delivered to one or more of the Customer's contacts in a form Palo Alto Software selects, which may include via email or telephone.

 d.
 Availability Control

 Infrastructure availability: The infrastructure providers use commercially reasonable efforts to ensure a minimum of 99.95% uptime.
 The providers maintain a minimum of N+1 redundancy to power, network, and HVAC services.

 Fault tolerance: Backup and replication strategies are designed to ensure redundancy and fail-over protections during a significant processing failure.
 Personal Data is backed up to multiple durable data stores and replicated across multiple availability zones.

 Online replicas and backups: Where feasible, production databases are designed to replicate data between no less than 1 primary and 1 secondary database.
 All databases are backed up and maintained using at least industry standard methods.